CITY · JIANGSU

 City of canals and classical gardens, half an hour from Shanghai.
 UNESCO-listed gardens, the cradle of Kunqu opera, and the historic centre of Chinese silk production.

-Suzhou has been the cultural capital of southern Jiangsu for more than two millennia.
-The historic centre is laid out as a grid of canals and stone bridges, with the most famous of China's classical gardens — Humble Administrator's Garden, Lingering Garden, Master of Nets Garden, Lion Grove Garden, all UNESCO-listed — clustered within walking distance.
-The water-town tradition that Hollywood thinks of as 'old China' was canonical here.
-Pingjiang Road, restored as a pedestrian historic street, is what the rest of the old city looked like before 20th-century redevelopment.
+Suzhou has been the cultural capital of southern Jiangsu for more than two millennia: a silk-producing, canal-crossed, scholar-garden city whose aesthetic sensibility shaped what the Chinese literary tradition considered a cultivated life.
+The historic centre is a grid of canals and stone bridges, with the most famous classical gardens — Humble Administrator's Garden (the largest at 5.2 hectares), Lingering Garden, Master of Nets Garden, Lion Grove Garden — all UNESCO-listed and clustered within 15 minutes' walk of each other.

 Cultural & access notes